How much does it cost to travel to Bhutan in 2025?

 Most of us at Follow Alice, as well as many of our clients, opt to buy travel insurance from World Nomads.
 We would, however, recommend that you also do your own research into finding a company that you feel offers comprehensive yet affordable insurance.

-Whichever travel insurance you choose, we’ll require you to send us the details of your policy before your arrival in Bhutan.
+Whichever travel insurance you choose, we’ll require you to send us the details of your policy before you arrive in Bhutan.

 Note that many credit cards offer free, automatic travel insurance when you book your flights with them, so do look into this.
 The cover usually isn’t enough on its own, but it’s a useful extra.
 Also, pay special attention to exactly what is and isn’t covered by your credit card.
 This is to ensure your independent traveller’s insurance covers all gaps and shortfalls.